 Scenic Tours Ships

-It calls its series of vessels "space ships" to emphasize a higher-than-usual space ratio.
+Scenic calls its vessels "space ships" to emphasize a higher-than-usual space ratio.
 Offering an upscale river cruise experience in contemporary surroundings (think W Hotels crossed with a nice chain hotel), a cruise on Scenic is otherwise quite traditional in terms of dining, entertainment and shore adventures.

-Each of Scenic Tours' ships has two lounges.
+Each of Scenic Cruises' ships has two lounges.
 Panorama Lounge and Bar offers after-dinner music and dancing and is the venue for the daily port talk.
-Some evenings, Scenic Cruises brings aboard performers who showcase some element of local culture.
+Some evenings, Scenic Cruises brings aboard performers who showcase local culture.
 Entertainment may include a gypsy troupe, a classical musical recital or a group of traditional Bavarian performers.
 The other area for enjoying a drink or snack from the River Cafe is the Riverview Terrace, a covered, open-air teak deck at the bow of the ship.
 This area, seating about 20, is one deck below the ship-length open Sun Deck.
 The top deck features tables, chairs and chaises, most of which are under canopies or umbrellas.

-More than 80 percent of cabins have true balconies with seating for two -- and all ships except Tsar have been retrofitted to include "Sun Lounge" balconies (in essence, retractable glass windows that fold out to open the cabins to some fresh air).
-All accommodations have flat-screen television, bathrobes and slippers.
-Its bathrooms, larger than average in most cabin categories, have fun lighting: you can choose colors of shower lights.
+About 84 percent of cabins have true balconies with seating for two -- and all ships except Tsar have been retrofitted to include "Sun Lounge" balconies (in essence, retractable glass windows that fold out to open the cabins to some fresh air).
+All accommodations have flat-screen televisions, bathrobes and slippers.
+Scenic's bathrooms, larger than average in most cabin categories, have fun lighting; you can choose a changing spectrum of colored shower lights.

 You are checking prices for:

 You have 0 more sites to check